CyberShadow/RABCDAsm/README.md

 Included with the project is the file `asasm.hrc`, a simple syntax definition for the [Colorer take5][] syntax highlighting library.
-It should be straigth-forward to adapt it to other syntax highlighting systems.
+It should be straight-forward to adapt it to other syntax highlighting systems.

   [Colorer take5]: http://colorer.sourceforge.net/